wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Policies/guides/Introduction.md

 ## Terminology

-- **Policy**: text that defines terms & conditions, as relevant.
+- **Policy**: Text that defines terms & conditions.
-- **Event Dashboard**: controls center which allows users to manage their site events settings and features.
+- **Event Dashboard**: Control center which allows users to manage their site events settings, and features.
-- **Checkout form**: the final step in the ticket purchasing process where the customer fills in personal info, reads policies and pays money.
+- **Checkout form**: The final step in the ticket purchasing process where the customer fills in personal info, reads policies and pays money.

 ## Before you begin